SocietyForArtisticResearch/rc-pandoc-help/tools.md

 You can choose standard type formats such as bold, italic, or underline, as well as adjusting text alignment, font, and size.

 To enlarge the palette, click on the first button, __show/hide toolbars__.
 Here you will find different options for further formats, such as lists, enumerations, citations.
 It is also possible to create hyperlinks (chain symbol), or to set anchors for navigation.
 If you hover over an icon you can get a short text description of the function.
-The top right button opens the editor in fulls screen (very handy!)
+The top right button opens the editor in fullscreen.

 ![html extended tool options](images/html-tool-bar-extended.png)

-You can add pictures or further HTML materials such as i-frames (the embedding of HTML pictures or video is not possible with uploaded audio-visual content, which means that you have to publish a URL from an external server to paste it into the dialogue).
+You can add pictures or further HTML materials such as i-frames (the embedding of HTML pictures or video is not possible with uploaded audio-visual content, which means that you have to publish a URL from an external server to paste it into the dialog).
 You can also choose the colour or the background of the text using the colour tools, insert symbols and tables, and control the edits with the __show changes__ option.

 ### html tool > style